A Positive, Forward-looking Vision

 - Resolution 2012-004 was passed unanimously in 2012 and requires a separate “resolution to amend the budget” before increasing your property taxes (also known as taking the CPI).
 So instead of a tax increase being buried in the budget, a separate resolution to amend the budget to add in the tax increase is now required.
 The resolution to amend doesn’t go into effect until 20 days beyond the date of publication (items are published about 13 days after a council action).
 So in addition to this increasing transparency, it also means a property tax increase resolution can now be more easily referred to a public vote.

 - The city budget used to be hundreds of pages long and was filled with meaningless numbers.
-It is now less than 170 pages and includes data, trends and information to help the council and community understand the budget.
+It is now about 170 pages and includes data, trends and information to help the council and community understand the budget.

 - We have implemented four ordinances to ensure financial accountability and transparency